-If the device prints a voided ticket during normal gaming activity, the ticket must be forwarded to accounting.
+If the device prints a voided ticket in the course of during normal gaming activity, the ticket must be forwarded to accounting.
 The slot attendant must sign the back of the ticket prior to dropping the ticket in the locked accounting box.